 Euridice Ensembles are small chamber music groups (trios, quartets, quintets, etc.) that perform music from the Baroque period and earlier.
 Singers and players of keyboards, strings, and wind instruments (modern instruments welcome) are all invited to participate.
 Participants will be grouped by level and experience into small mixed ensembles to explore repertoire, historical performance practice, and chamber music skills.
 Ensembles will usually have opportunities to perform twice a year at the conclusion of each semester.
 Contact Alice Robbins.

 17th-Century Song Seminar

-Depending upon interest, medieval ensemble might consider various topics including Gregorian chant, 13th century monophonic and polyphonic song, instrumental dances, 14th century chanson, etc.
+Depending upon interest, Medieval ensemble may focus on topics including Gregorian chant, 13th-century monophonic and polyphonic song, instrumental dances, 14th-century chanson, etc. Contact Catherine Bell.

 Ensembles for Voices

 Voces Feminae performs music from a wide variety of eras and cultures, centering on music written before 1750.
 This ensemble focuses primarily on literature that can be performed by treble voices.
 Directed by Catherine Bell.

 Ensembles for Instruments